California residents will have the chance to vote on making sports betting legal in the state during a referendum vote in November, 2022.

 What about mobile sports betting apps in California?

-There are none, but Sen. Dodd has stated he believes this is the best way to open the market fully and properly and to ensure good tax revenue for the state.
+There are currently no legal sports betting apps in California.
+A yes vote on Prop 27 in November, 2022 would legalize online and mobile sports betting throughout the state.
+Earlier, Sen. Dodd stated he believes this is the best way to open the market fully and properly and to ensure good tax revenue for the state.
 Stand by for updates on this one, as the rest of the country will be watching to see how California navigates this tricky political landscape.